Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Clean the scratched areas

 The first step is to clean the scratched areas.
 A clean rag, water, and car washing soap will do an excellent job.
-This will help you get rid of the remaining dirt or debris on the scratched areas so you won’t mistakenly rub it into your polish or paint.
+This will help you remove any remaining dirt or debris from the scratched areas so you won’t rub it into your polish or paint.

 Apply scratch remover